unifio/terraform-aws-vpc/README.md

 - `enable_hostnames` - (Optional) Specifies whether the instances launched in the VPC get DNS hostnames.
 Defaults to true.
 - `enable_classiclink` - (Optional) Specifies whether ClassicLink is enabled for the VPC.
 Defaults to false.
 - `flow_log_traffic_type` - (Optional) The type of traffic to capture.
 Valid values: ACCEPT,REJECT,ALL.
+- `rt_vgw_prop` - (Optional) Specifies whether virtual gateway route propagation should be enabled on the routing table(s).
+Valid values: 0 or 1.
+Defaults to 0 (disabled).
+- `vgw_ids` - (Optional) A list of virtual gateways to associate with the routing tables for route propagation.

 ### Usage ###